lidiyalalayan/documentation/Widget Creation.md

 Each time a widget instance is rendered, its parameters must be merged with those of the UI elements and widget.

-WidgetComponent is a valuable name for all the widgets.
+`WidgetComponent` is a valuable name for all the widgets.
 It has params with properties like:

-props includes all the translatable properties, for example, a text.
+- `props` includes all the translatable properties, for example, a text.

-settings includes style settings, for instance, the contentType specifies how the icon is positioned in relation to the label.
+- `settings` includes style settings, for instance, the `contentType` specifies how the icon is positioned in relation to the label.

 ℹ The order of the filled data must be:

-uiElementData
+1. `uiElementData`

-widget
+2. `widget`

 ℹ No data is needed for the widget's contentType to acquire the data from the UI element.

 ## Widget Instance Class Names

-uc-widget applies general styles to widgets.
+- `uc-widget` applies general styles to widgets.
 All the widgets in the layout must include this class name.

-widget.hash is responsible for the custom widget instance.
+- `widget.hash` is responsible for the custom widget instance.

-.uc-widget-${widget.type}  is used to apply default styles to widgets which are specified by the widget type.
+- `uc-widget-${widget.type}`  is used to apply default styles to widgets which are specified by the widget type.

-stateClasses is responsible for hover or normal states of the widget.
+- `stateClasses` is responsible for hover or normal states of the widget.

-widgetStateClasses is responsible for applying styles in both guest and loggedIn states.
+- `widgetStateClasses` is responsible for applying styles in both guest and loggedIn states.

-widget.params is where the cssClass is provided.
-If there is no class name in the widget params, the widget prefix is used as a class name.
+- `widget.params` is where the `cssClass` is provided.
+If there is no class name in the widget `params`, the widget prefix is used as a class name.

- widget.params.key is where the microelement key must be provided.
+ - `widget.params.key` is where the microelement `key` must be provided.

-isUiElement class name is used with widgets that contain UI elements to also apply UI element styling to the widget.
+- `isUiElement` class name is used with widgets that contain UI elements to also apply UI element styling to the widget.

-elementContext.isCollectionBinding class name is used to apply the styles that bind to collection fields.
+- `elementContext.isCollectionBinding` class name is used to apply the styles that bind to collection fields.
 For instance, this class name is used to bind a color field in the collection to the text color or background color of a widget on the collection item page.

 ## How to Make a Widget Compatible with SSR Render?

 Whenever an action is needed on the widgets with user data, it must be carried out dynamically.
 The following configurations must be configured:

-In LoginSubmitButton.public.tsx the useUserInfo is provided as, const { user, isLoadingUser } = useUserInfo();.
+1. In `LoginSubmitButton.public.tsx` the `useUserInfo` is provided as `const { user, isLoadingUser } = useUserInfo();`.

-Whenever the pages are being cashed, the query strings are being skipped.
+2. Whenever the pages are being cashed, the query strings are skipped.
 Everything that is connected to query string must be dynamic.
-If there is a need to add a query string for a widget, it must be carried out inside **.env** file in **proxy-v3**, adding widget name next to orderId of the RESERVED_QUERY_ARGS="orderId".
+If there is a need to add a query string for a widget, it must be carried out inside **.env** file in **proxy-v3**, adding widget name next to `orderId` of the `RESERVED_QUERY_ARGS="orderId"`.